Code:Breaker: Manga

 In North America, the manga was licensed for English release by Del Rey Manga; only two volumes were released on July 27 and October 26, 2010.

-Volume list
+Volumes

 Anime

-A 13-episode anime television series, produced by Kinema Citrus and directed by Yasuhiro Irie, was broadcast on MBS, Tokyo MX, TVQ, TVA and BS11 from October 7 to December 30, 2012.
+A 13-episode anime television series adaptation, produced by Kinema Citrus and directed by Yasuhiro Irie, was broadcast on MBS, Tokyo MX, TVQ, TVA and BS11 from October 7 to December 30, 2012.
 The opening theme is "Dark Shame" by Granrodeo and the ending theme is "White Crow" (シロイカラス, Shiroi Karasu) by Kenichi Suzumura.
 Three original animation DVD (OAD) episodes were bundled with the respective 22nd–24th limited-edition volumes of the manga, released from December 17, 2012, to April 17, 2013.

 Funimation licensed the series for streaming.
 An English dub was produced in 2014, and released the series on home video on June 24 of the same year.
 The series has been since added to Crunchyroll's catalogue, following the announcement that Funimation would be unified under their brand in 2021.